-- The show dropped the bit they were doing for a while where they would announce that this "Special Episode" of SNL was "interrupting" some sort of parody programming.
+The show dropped the bit they were doing for a while where they would announce that this "Special Episode" of SNL was "interrupting" some sort of parody programming.
 Instead, the show opens on The President's Message on Inflation where Carter gives a "Plant Side Chat" where he discusses his plan to defeat inflation by having everyone literally burn 8% of their earned income to balance things out and ends with Amy Carter getting to say, "Live from New York..."

-- Next, the entire cast plays high school students in a classroom for Josh Ramsey V.D.
+Next, the entire cast plays high school students in a classroom for Josh Ramsey V.D.
 Caseworker, a show about this caseworker that teaches the children about V.D.
 This is one of those sketches that goes on forever, filled with unnecessary scene change and very few jokes.
 It becomes a true drama at points where the humorous moment fit into the structure of drama to give us relief rather than any of the comedic elements being the highlight to this piece which I feel should bet the goal of sketch comedy.
-I get that even the most comedic of sketches can be delivered in any tone but this was a boring acting piece with a couple cheap laughs sprinkled in.
+I get that even the most comedic of sketches can be delivered in any tone, but this was a boring acting piece with a couple cheap laughs sprinkled in.

-- Four sketches down and we are already at the music guest this is a sign of just how long that first sketch ran because the band doesn't usually perform until slot seven or eight and none of the other sketches ran long.
-Anyways, Keith Jarrett comes out and plays a song on piano that I can't find the title to no matter where I go.
-This is the first time that the title to the song wasn't listed in the show summary but it is also the first instrumental only music guest and the timing couldn't have been more awful.
+Four sketches down and we are already at the musical guest this is a sign of just how long that first sketch ran because the band doesn't usually perform until slot seven or eight and none of the other sketches ran long.
+Anyways, Keith Jarrett comes out and plays a song on the piano that I can't find the title to no matter where I go.
+This is the first time that the title to the song wasn't listed in the show summary but it is also the first instrumental only music guest, and the timing couldn't have been more awful.
 I might not have minded this performance in an episode that I otherwise enjoyed but having this happen here feels like they're pranking their core audience.

 E. Buzz Miller returns with an exercise cable access show with his stripper co-host/sidekick the two do a workout show to create content for those in a pre-porn is everywhere society who seek the airwaves for anything sexual to fantasize to.

-- Keith Jarrett returns to play another piano song.
-It's sad but the way he dances as he plays might be the funniest part of the episode especially since he looks a tad bit like Eric Andre and I still sort of feel like I am being pranked.
+Keith Jarrett returns to play another piano song.
+It's sad, but the way he dances as he plays might be the funniest part of the episode especially since he looks a tad bit like Eric Andre and I still sort of feel like I am being pranked.

-- The short film of this week was called Le Dolce Gilda which was a movie that I've been meaning to see for years but now feel like I missed the point in my life where I would have a better appreciation for work from this time and genre than now when I am jaded toward other generation's nostalgias.
-That said, I didn't get any of the references in the short film so I didn't find it all that entertaining, which again, I wouldn't even point out if I wasn't so annoyed with the rest of the episode.
+The short film of this week was called Le Dolce Gilda which was a movie that I've been meaning to see for years but now feel like I missed the point in my life where I would have a better appreciation for work from this time and genre than now when I am jaded toward other generation's nostalgias.
+That said, I didn't get any of the references in the short film, so I didn't find it all that entertaining, which again, I wouldn't even point out if I wasn't so annoyed with the rest of the episode.

 Archaeologicus is by far the best sketch of the night.
-It takes place in the future and only features Laraine so the host gets zero points toward redeeming his appearance.
+It takes place in the future and only features Laraine, so the host gets zero points toward redeeming his appearance.
 Anyways, the sketch takes place in the future and the archeologist from the time have just discovered someone from the '70s tomb (AKA apartment) and try to break down the era with misinterpretations of marketing symbols and how we interacted with the latest technology.